jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

      Compare the new* total for the updated category against its limit in the BUDGET DEFINITION.

     * Maintain a list of all categories currently exceeding their budget.
+This list is used for both budget alerts and the table indicator.
     * For any category over budget, record the calculation (Current Total - Budget Limit) for the Chain of Thought.
     * If any categories are over budget, calculate and record the total over-budget amount sum for the Chain of Thought.